-The virt-manager, also known as the Virtual Machine Manager, is a graphical application for creating and managing guest virtual machines.
-The virt-manager application allows you to create new domains, install guest OS in virt-manager via a wizard or manually, configure domain resource allocation, and manage virtual hardware.
-It also presents an overview of running domains and their live performance.
+The Virtual Machine Manager, or virt-manager, is a graphical application for creating and managing guest virtual machines.
+You can use the virt-manager application to create new virtual machines, install guest OS in virt-manager using a wizard or manually, configure virtual machine resource allocation, and manage virtual hardware.
+It also provides an overview of virtual machines that are currently running and their live performance.

-The operating system I choose for this blog is Rocky Linux, but you may choose any other operating system.
-So, let’s begin.
+The operating system I chose for the guest virtual machine for this blog is Rocky 9 Enterprise Linux.
+You may, however, choose any other operating system.

-Open Virtual Machine Manager from the application menu or by typing
+Open Virtual Machine Manager from the application menu or in the terminal by typing

-Once it opens, click the computer icon in the top left corner.
+virt-manager.
+When it comes up, click the computer icon in the upper left corner.

 This will start a wizard and let you create a new virtual machine in five easy steps.

-1.1 Choose how you would like to install the operating system
+STEP 1: Choose how you would like to install the operating system.

-- If you are installing the operating system from an ISO image, pick the first option.
+- Select the first option if you are installing the operating system from an ISO image.

-- Choose the third option if you have downloaded the ready-to-use qcow2 image that is offered by most operating systems.
+- Select the third option if you have downloaded the ready-to-use qcow2 image provided by most operating systems.

-Since I’m installing Rocky Linux from an ISO image, I’ll choose the first option and click the Forward button.
+Because I’m using an ISO image to install Rocky Linux, I’ll select the first option and press the [Forward] button.

-Provide the location of the ISO installer image and the operating system for which the guest virtual machine must be optimized.
+Provide the location of the ISO installer image as well as the operating system for which the guest virtual machine must be optimized.

-- Provide the amount of host RAM (in MiB) you would like to assign to the guest VM.
+- Enter the amount of host RAM (in MiB) that you want to assign to the guest VM.

-- The number of virtual CPUs you would like to assign to the guest VM.
+- Enter the number of virtual CPUs to be assigned to the guest VM.

-Specify the size of the disk space you would like to allocate to the virtual machine.
+Set the size of the disk image you want to assign to the virtual machine.

 - Select the second option if you want to use a different disk image you created earlier.